 - Reviewing the plan and updating investment portfolio

 The performance of the plan is also a significant feature to examine.
 Your investment portfolio should be reviewed at least once a year to make necessary changes and locate areas where you can try to get more returns.
 Also, while reviewing the plan, see if you can diversify and invest in more than one investment product.
 Diversifying reduces the risk associated with each plan.

 With investment in a savings plan, terms and conditions are bound to be applied.
 However, luckily, some savings plans have flexible and compatible terms and conditions.
 In the flexibility factor, you will have to look for flexibility in investment mode and investment period.
 Try to find a plan which gives you options in both categories.

-The Online Invest 4G savings plan by Canara HSBC Oriental Bank of Commerce Life Insurance offers all kinds of investment modes.
+The Online Invest 4G savings plan by Canara HSBC Life Insurance offers all kinds of investment modes.
 With life cover and wealth boosters, it is one of the best savings plans in India.
 It is a package of great returns with flexible switch options.